Namibia

 The Companies Act 2004 governs the corporate financial reporting, accounting, and auditing requirements in Namibia.
 The Act prescribes the preparation of financial statements for all companies in accordance with the Statements of General Accepted Accounting Practice (GAAP) accepted and applied by the Institute of Chartered Accountants of Namibia (ICAN).
 In accordance with the Act, ICAN determines what constitutes General Accepted Accounting Practice in Namibia.

-ICAN reports that its Council has adopted all IFRS and all pronouncements as issued by the IASB, including the effective date.
+Since 2005, ICAN reports that its Council has adopted all IFRS and all pronouncements as issued by the IASB, including the effective date.
 All listed entities on the Namibian Stock Exchange, subsidiaries of foreign holding companies, and public interest entities (PIEs) are required to apply full IFRS.
-In February 2010, ICAN adopted IFRS for SMEs.
-Companies that are not required to apply full IFRS may use IFRS for SMEs or the Namibian Standard (NAC001) for SMEs.
+In February 2010, ICAN adopted IFRS for SMEs for Close Corporations and all other entities.
+Companies that are not required to apply full IFRS may use IFRS for SMEs.

-The objectives and responsibilities of ICAN are to: (i) promote the common interest of persons carrying on the accountancy profession throughout Namibia; (ii) adopt and promulgate accounting standards in the jurisdiction; (iii) implement initial professional development requirements of the PAAB; (iv) conduct all professional examinations; (v) maintain and publish a register of all members (vi) establish continuing professional development and ethical requirements for its members; (vii) establish an investigative and disciplinary system for its members; and (viii) support the PAAB in the implementation of the quality assurance (QA) review system for RAAs.
+ICAN was formally constituted on October 20, 1990, by members of the South African Institute of Chartered Accountants who were residing in Namibia and were members of the Southwest African Chapter of the Cape Society of Chartered Accountants, originally formed in 1955.
+The objectives and responsibilities of ICAN are to: (i) promote the common interest of persons carrying on the accountancy profession throughout Namibia; (ii) adopt and promulgate accounting and auditing standards in the jurisdiction; (iii) implement initial professional development requirements of the PAAB; (iv) conduct all professional examinations; (v) maintain and publish a register of all members; (vi) establish continuing professional development and ethical requirements for its members; (vii) establish an investigative and disciplinary system for its members; and (viii) support the PAAB in the implementation of the quality assurance (QA) review system for registered auditors.

 Individuals who perform non-attest functions, such as accounting, tax, and business consulting, may voluntarily join NIPA and be subject to the institute’s rules and regulations.
 NIPA, previously the Namibian Region of the South African Institute of Professional Accountants (SAIPA), was formally established in June 2007.
+Its constitution enables it to regulate the accounting profession in Namibia.
 NIPA’s responsibilities are to: (i) advance the accountancy profession and contribute to the development of the profession to provide high-quality services in the public interest; (ii) uphold and enforce a high standard of efficiency and professional conduct by all members; (iii) institute and implement investigative and disciplinary processes with penalties that include suspension of, or expulsion from, membership; (iv) provide continuous professional development (CPD) for members and ensure compliance with CPD requirements; (v) promote the application of internationally accepted accounting practice and standards; (vi) establish and accredit training programs or centers and as well as trainers in accountancy and to regulate such training schemes and centers.

-Individuals that meet educational criteria can join NIPA at the following membership levels: Practicing Member (NIPA PM); Accredited Bookkeepers; (NIPA AB); and Trainee Members.
+NIPA offers the following designations to those who meet the initial professional development requirements established by the institute: Practicing Member (NIPA PM); Accredited Bookkeepers; (NIPA AB); and Trainee Members.
 NIPA PMs must hold a bachelor’s degree in Accounting, complete at least four years of practical experience with an accredited training center and subsequently demonstrate their ability to apply their academic and practical knowledge to an evaluation panel appointed by Council.
 NIPA ABs should have at least five years of practical experience in addition to some tertiary-level education.
 Candidates also need to demonstrate their ability to apply their academic and practical knowledge to an evaluation panel appointed by Council.

 The responsibilities of the PAAB are to: (i) regulate the registration and minimum requirements of both CAs and RAAs through the accreditation of professional bodies; (ii) prescribe an appropriate framework for the education and training of properly qualified CAs and RAAs as well as their ongoing competence through monitoring Continuous Professional Development; (iii) prescribe accounting, auditing, and ethics standards which are internationally comparable; (iv) investigate alleged improper conduct by RAAs and issue disciplinary measures; (v) carry out quality assurance reviews of RAAs; and (vi) take steps it considers necessary to protect the public in their dealings with RAAs.